prasser/jhpl/README.md

 | 10⁶=1000000      | 6.3 MB         | 35 ms  | 206.4 MB   |
 | 10⁷=10000000     | 47.8 MB        | 300 ms | 2.2 GB     |

-Per element, the naive implementation maintains one integer-array representing its components as well as pointers to its successors and predecessors.
+For reference, I included the expected in-memory size of a naive implementation, which maintains one integer-array representing components as well as pointers to successors and predecessors for each element.

 ####Run-time complexity####